University of Mostaganem

-The University of Mostaganem is a university, located in Mostaganem, Algeria.
+The University of Mostaganem Abdel-Hamid ibn Badis is a university, located in Mostaganem, Algeria.
 It was founded in 1978.

 The university bears the name of Abdelhamid Ben Badis, an emblematic figure of the Muslim reform movement in Algeria, who was a teacher, philosopher, and journalist.
 The University has nine faculties, including: medicine, science and technology, exact sciences and informatics, nature and life, foreign languages, Arabic literature and arts, law and political science, economics commerce and management sciences, and social sciences, in addition to an institute of sports and physical education.